 If I’m so successful, why do I feel like a fake?

-Pauline talks about the fact that many business professionals, largely women in business, live with an under lying fear that someone will point and say “hey, you aren’t qualified for that position.”
+Pauline talks about the fact that many business professionals, largely women in business, live with an underlying fear that someone will point and say “hey, you aren’t qualified for that position.”
 Does this sound like you:

 Impostor Phenomenon refers to people who believe they are pretending to be something they are not.
 They have a really hard time in accepting success, compliments and anything good.
 Their belief is all the success and good things are a result of coincidence and not due to their own skills and capabilities.
 At a surface level, it might sound like this is excessive humbleness, but at the core is a very different situation.
 These people in reality do not have faith or belief in their capabilities.

-In the 30 years since that book was published, many more books have addressed this issue and yet, still we allow our inner voice to keep us from our full potential due to a fear that we aren’t good enough.
+In the 30 years since that book was published, many more books have addressed this issue and yet, still, we allow our inner voice to keep us from our full potential due to a fear that we aren’t good enough.

-Self efficacy is the vision of where you want to go and the conscious belief that you can achieve that vision.
+Self-efficacy is the vision of where you want to go and the conscious belief that you can achieve that vision.

 The good news?
-Self efficacy can be learned.
+Self-efficacy can be learned.

 Psychologist Albert Bandura has defined self–efficacy as one’s belief in one’s ability to succeed in specific situations or accomplish a task.

-So how do you leap from that negative inner voice telling you that you are an impostor to the positive self efficacy that will help you achieve your goals?
+So how do you leap from that negative inner voice telling you that you are an impostor to the positive self-efficacy that will help you achieve your goals?

 3 Tools to Develop Positive Self Efficacy

 Ask yourself, do I have momentum?
 Are you feeling doubt?
 What is it that you don’t know?
 Close examination of how you are feeling and what you have truly accomplished will help you work through any fears that may arise.

 I call these “career catalyst” people.
-When you feel insecure, these are the people you turn to who will truthfully help you see your value and what you are capable of.
+When you feel insecure, these are the people you turn to who will truly help you see your value and what you are capable of.

 I’ve talked about this before; the risk muscle is the part of you that is willing to take on greater challenges than you think you are currently capable of.

-The only way to leap from impostor syndrome to a positive self efficacy is to listen to your self-talk and drown out the negative thoughts with the reality of your accomplishments.
+The only way to leap from impostor syndrome to a positive self-efficacy is to listen to your own self-talk and drown out the negative thoughts with the reality of your accomplishments.
 Take on small projects that require a little risk muscle.
 Each time you experience positive results, you will be building that self-efficacy.
 Remember, self-efficacy is a LEARNED behavior.

-JJ DiGeronimo — the president of Tech Savvy Women — is a speaker, author and thought-leader for Women in Tech and Girls and STEM, empowers professional women and consults with senior executives on strategies to retain and attract Women in Technology to increase thought and leadership diversity within organizations.
+JJ DiGeronimo — the president of Tech Savvy Women — is a speaker, author, and thought leader for women in tech and girls and STEM.
+Through her work, JJ empowers professional women and consults with senior executives on strategies to retain and attract women in technology to increase thought and leadership diversity within organizations.